Consider these best practices for your text campaigns:

 Make sure to include these components in your message:

-- The name of your store - this is especially important if you're not including a link to your store page or menu.
-Some customers may get texts from more than one dispensary so it's crucial they know it's you!
+The name of your store - Some customers may get texts from more than one dispensary so it's crucial they know it's you!

 Carrier Guidelines to Ensure Deliverability